 ‘I see abstract paintings just waiting to be realised on things like the pebbles and bits of rock I pick up and collect compulsively.’

-Patrick Owen Patrick’s earliest recollections are of a Victorian pastoral scene with long horned cattle in his grandparents' home and he recalls with pleasure the reproductions of paintings by the great masters hanging in his school corridors.
+Patrick has been captivated by painting from an early age.
+His early recollections are of a Victorian pastoral scene with long horned cattle in his grandparents' home and later, hanging in school corridors, reproductions of paintings by the great masters.
 He attended adult evening classes in life painting for many years and became a weekend painter of London Parks and views along the Regents Canal.
 He now lives in Wales and paints its landscape, the occasional portrait and still life.
-He paints exclusively in oils, usually directly from the subject.
+He paints almost exclusively in oils directly from the subject.

 ‘I derive great pleasure from looking at and learning from the paintings of other artists, both past and present.’